OpenVR-Advanced-Settings/OpenVR-AdvancedSettings/Readme.md

 - **Universe-Centered Rotation:** Causes Rotation to be applied to Universe Center Rather than HMD (Disables offsets automatically compensating to pivot at the HMD).
 - **Enable Automatic Crash Recovery of Chaperone Config:** This applies the last good autosaved chaperone profile when starting up after not shutting down properly.
 - **Disable Notification of Newer Version Availability**: This turns off the on start-up check for a new version.
 (You can refresh this to do a manual check.)
-- **Force Use SteamVR Chaperone**: This feature is currently experimental, when using third party headsets this will allow you to use SteamVR's chaperone, as if it was a native headset.
+- **Force Use SteamVR Chaperone**: This feature is currently beta, when using third party headsets this will allow you to use SteamVR's chaperone, as if it was a native headset.
+- **Auto Apply Chaperone Profile**: This feature automatically applies a chaperone profile on launch, this pairs well with the "Force Use SteamVR Chaperone" option.
 - **Force Use SteamVR (Disable Oculus API)**: This feature is currently experimental, it should disable Oculus API preventing games with both SteamVR and Oculus API to only run as SteamVR
 - **Exclusive Input Toggle**: This feature Enables Exclusive Input Mode, while in this mode you will only send OVRAS keybinds or App keybinds (OVRAS system keybinds will always work)
 - **Disable App Vsync:** Allows setting a custom base update rate for Advanced Settings.
 (Might be useful on HMDs with very high or very low refresh rates).